anyaevostinar/anyaevostinar.github.io/classes/201-f25/hw3.md

 The **core** requirements for your submission are:

-* complete Parts B (just solving looking at the "up" neighbor, ignoring the others -- this should solve `maze1.txt`, labeled as "Test 1" in the maven output), C, and E
+* complete Parts B, C, and E
+    * B: implementing `solveMaze`
+    * C: printing the solution
+    * E: reflection
 * satisfy the code style expectations #1-#4 above
 * include a reflection in comments at the bottom of your `Main.kt` file